 Why don’t we spread legal awareness and awareness of women’s rights among the poor and illiterate in villages and help the real sufferers rather than creating an imbalanced society?

-In this process very often we forget the importance of security and safety for senior citizens in the society.
-With increase in number of such laws coming in vogue every day (including the latest IRBM) law abuses will only increase thus increasing the number of pending cases in our courts.
-Divorce which is otherwise civil in nature has seen only criminal cases in recent years.
+In this process very often we forget the importance of security and safety for senior citizens in society.
+With the increase in the number of such laws coming in vogue every day (including the latest IRBM) law abuses will only increase thus increasing the number of pending cases in our courts.
+The divorce which is otherwise civil in nature has seen only criminal cases in recent years.

 The irony here is that when these cases are proved to be false, there is no punishment for women.
 By that time, the man and his family members waste their valuable time, money and energy that would have otherwise utilized in the progress of this country.